ManilShangle/FinanceChatbot/README.md

+Requirement
+s(CASP) query-driven ASP solver: available at s(CASP) GitLab page.

+OpenAI Python package with secret key in environmental path: The Python package can be installed by pip install openai

 How To Run

-1. Clone this repo.
+Clone this repo.
+(optional) Prepare your own knowledge base follow the format of data/knowledge.pl and cover it.
-3. Run `python main.py` and start chat.
+Run python main.py and start chat.